Rakesh-207/gemini-cli-openai/multi-credential-plan.md

 -   **Objective:** To give the `GeminiApiClient` a clear and efficient way to get a list of usable credentials.
 -   **Action:**
     -   We will introduce a new public method, `getAvailableCredentials(model: string)`, which will return an array of all credentials that are not currently rate-limited for the specified model.
     -   We will refactor the `markCredentialRateLimited` method to be more precise.
-It will now set the `isRateLimited` flag to `true` and use a `setTimeout` to reset it to `false` after the rate-limit period has expired.
+It will now set the `isRateLimited` flag to `true` and use the `expiresAt` timestamp to determine when the credential should be used again.

 #### **3.3. `src/auth.ts` - Streamlining the `AuthManager`**